grisu/gricli/src/main/resources/help/topics/Jobs.md

 A typical job requires that that a package be set and that the version be specific or 'any'.
 To view the available packages, use the command 'print packages'.

-Note that packages belong to a specific queues and to use applications in the package you must have access to the appropriate queue.
+Note that packages belong to specific queues and to use applications in the package you must have access to the appropriate queue.
 To see the versions and queues for a package use the command 'print package <package>'.

 To set the queue, use the 'set' command.
 You can view all available queues with the 'print queues' command or